cssmonkey/groupArrayElements/README.md

 Normally I'd use tools such as babel or TypeScript but didn't consider this a requirement for this coding challenge.

-The best way to see the code in actions is to run the tests.
-Normally I'd consider using WebPack or Rollup to output compiled JS files but again, I didn't consider this a requirment for the exercise.
+The best way to see the code in action is to run the tests.